Kopech earns first MLB win as White Sox beat Tigers 7-2

 Detroit recalled left-hander Josh Smoker from Triple-A Toledo.
 He came on in the seventh with two on and ended up walking in a run to make it 7-1.

-White Sox: Manager Rick Renteria said slugger Jose Abreu (lower abdominal surgery) is doing well in his recovery and is expected back this season.
+White Sox: Renteria said slugger Jose Abreu (lower abdominal surgery) is doing well and is expected back this season.

-Tigers: LHPs Blaine Hardy (left elbow tendinitis) and Daniel Norris (left groin strain) were expected to have rehab outings with Toledo on Sunday night.
+Tigers: LHP Daniel Norris (left groin strain) pitched four innings in a rehab start with Triple-A Toledo, and LHP Blaine Hardy (left elbow tendinitis) worked an inning in the same game.

 Chicago begins a three-game series against the Yankees in New York on Monday night.
 Carlos Rodon (5-3) starts for the White Sox against Masahiro Tanaka (9-4).